bmonkaba/ERISCore/docs/index.md

 ```
 <br>
 <br>
-Now with Eris Core (simplified to highlight the structure):
+Now with ErisCore.cpp (simplified to highlight the structure):
 <br>
 ```
 AudioDirector DMAMEM _ad;